-If you are a small or mid-sized provider, it probably uses third-parties to provide claims processing software or clearinghouse services or both, as well as for accounting, inventory, and other business functions.
-Give careful consideration to how the records retention policy is communicated to these vendors and what is in the client’s vendor agreements when you adopt the policy.
+If you are a small or mid-sized health care provider, you probably use third parties to provide claims processing software or clearinghouse services or both, as well as for accounting, inventory and other business functions.
+Give careful consideration to how the records retention policy is communicated to these vendors and what is in your vendor agreements when you adopt the policy.